nyaruka/goflow/docs/md/expressions.md

 Replaces up to `count` occurrences of `needle` with `replacement` in `text`.

-If `count` is ommitted or is less than 0 then all occurrences are replaced.
+If `count` is omitted or is less than 0 then all occurrences are replaced.

 ```objectivec